Dead Man: Plot

-Blake learns of Nobody's past, marked by prejudice from both Native Americans and white people: Nobody's mother and father were from two opposing tribes, Piikáni (Blackfoot) and Apsáalooke (Crow), respectively.
+Blake learns of Nobody's past, marked by prejudice from Euro-Americans who objected to his Indigenous ancestry, and equally from Native Americans who objected that his mother and father were from two opposing tribes, Piikáni and Apsáalooke, respectively.
 As a child, English soldiers abducted and brought him to Europe as a model savage.
 He was briefly educated before returning home, where his stories of the white man and his culture were laughed off by fellow Native Americans.
 They thus dub him Xebeche: "He who talks loud, saying nothing".
-Nobody resolves to escort Blake to the Pacific Ocean to return him to his proper place in the spirit-world.
+Nobody resolves to escort Blake to the Pacific Ocean to return him to his proper place in the spirit world.

-Blake and Nobody travel west, leaving a trail of dead and encountering wanted posters announcing higher and higher bounties for Blake's death or capture.
+Blake and Nobody travel west, leaving a trail of dead and encountering wanted posters announcing growing bounties for Blake's death or capture.
 Nobody leaves Blake alone in the wild when he decides Blake must undergo a vision quest.
 On his quest, Blake kills two U.S. Marshals, experiences visions of nature spirits, and grieves over the remains of a dead fawn his pursuers accidentally kill.
 He paints his face with the fawn's blood and rejoins Nobody.
 Meanwhile, the most ferocious member of the bounty hunter posse, Cole Wilson, has killed his comrades (eating one of them) and continued his hunt alone.

-At a trading post, a bigoted missionary (Alfred Molina) identifies Blake and attempts to kill him but instead dies at Blake's hands.
+At a trading post, a bigoted missionary identifies Blake and attempts to kill him but instead dies at Blake's hands.
 Shortly after, Blake is shot again, and his condition rapidly deteriorates.
-Nobody hurries to take him by river to a Makah village and persuades the tribe to give him a canoe for Blake's ship burial.
+Nobody hurries to take him by the river to a Makah village and persuades the tribe to give him a canoe for Blake's ship burial.
 Delirious, Blake trudges through the village, where the people pity him, before he collapses from his injuries.

-He awakens in a canoe on a beach wearing Native American funeral dress.
+He awakens in a canoe on a beach wearing a Native American funeral dress.
 Nobody bids Blake farewell and then pushes the canoe out to sea.
 As he floats away, Blake sees Cole approaching Nobody.
 Too weak to cry out, he can only watch as the two shoot and kill each other.
 Looking up at the sky one last time, Blake dies as his canoe drifts out to sea.